---

 **Internal Buffer Time**: If the external deadline is Friday 5 PM, set your internal deadline for Thursday noon.
 This 29-hour buffer accommodates last-minute revisions and technical submission issues without panic.

-Teams using these techniques successfully manage RFPs with 7-10 day windows that would otherwise require 14-21 days.
+Teams using these techniques successfully manage RFPs with shorter windows than would otherwise be required.

 Compliance failures are entirely preventable yet remain surprisingly common.
-Our compliance framework:
+A compliance framework:

 **Requirements Matrix**: Create a spreadsheet listing every RFP requirement with columns for: